depl0y/funda-indexer/README.md

 ### Dependencies
 - **axios** I use axios to perform queries to the API.
 I love the stability and robustness Axios brings to the table.
-- **json2typescript** This library is really powerfull in serializing and deserializing data, for example data coming from API's.
+- **json2typescript** This library is really powerful in serializing and deserializing data, for example data coming from APIs.
 It performs checks on the data, you can add custom converters that convert all sorts of different data objects to objects you have available on 'your side' of the project.
 - **typescript** Type-safety is key and I will use Typescript over Javascript every time I have the chance.
 - **eslint**
 Making sure my code is compliant to the styling rules.